 I could go on and on describing how illogical and absurd it is and how it’s a psychosis.
 It’s inexplainable, that is, until we learn of the source.
 Greed is just a symptom of Self-ignorance, of not knowing who we are.
 Greed is the impossible mission of trying to satisfy our inner ghost, a non-existent entity—the ego—which is nothing more than a strange byproduct of the intellect reinforced by beliefs, family and society at large.

-Buddhism with its Four Noble Truths is right when it teaches that desire in the form of grasping causes suffering.
+Buddhism with its Four Noble Truths teaches that desire in the form of grasping causes suffering.
 Whatever we hold too tightly eventually comes back to hold us in negative ways.
+Unfortunately, the Buddha forgot to mention another truth—that the cause of our desire is our mistaken identity.
 Our whole bloody history is about a mistaken identity and you can count on it that our future will be more of the same.

 From a macrocosmic view, history looks like God playing.
 This is God’s most amazing story or game, and the game doesn’t work unless there’s maya—a mysterious power that exists within awareness and makes the impossible, possible.

-Man is just awareness under the spell of maya.
-We can’t say it’s the soul’s will to be deluded and ignorant.
+Man is the soul under a spell.
 Nobody chooses to be driven by greed.
 Nobody chooses to be ignorant and to suffer as a result.
 Who would make such a choice?
-Who would pursue something they know in the end would just hurt themselves and those around them?
+Who would pursue something they know in the end would bring suffering to themselves and those around them?
 Who would pursue a path to self-destruction?
-Nobody is doing anything.
+In the end, nobody is doing anything.
 Nobody is doing the impersonal forces that drive us, nor is anyone doing their conditioning.
-Strange place this is, and yet, how could it be otherwise?
-I suppose in some alternate universe we would all be born enlightened, but that’s not in the plan.
-History is just a stage and life, a karma matrix.